All Reviews

 • Temporary site

-Even better, MileIQ lets iPhone users classify trips without opening their apps.
-The iOS app has an exclusive classifier widget that enables users to classify drives straight from the notifications.
-The feature works seamlessly on iPhone 7 and above.
+For iPhone users, you can classify trips without needing to open MileIQ.
+The iOS app has an exclusive classifier widget that enables users to classify drives straight from notifications, which works seamlessly on iPhone 7 and above.

 mileiq frequent drives